Skip to content

 get_variance() -> float

-Compute and return the variance of the distribution.
+Compute and cache the variance of the distribution.

 random